juniperus01/To-Do-app/README.md

-# Flask ToDo App with JWT Authentication
+# Flask To-Do App with JWT Authentication

 This is a Flask-based To-Do application that demonstrates basic CRUD operations with JWT (JSON Web Token) authentication.